boxboat/github-cloud-native-workshop/lab-codespaces.md

 comments: false

 # Hero section
-title: Lab - GitHub Codespaces
+title: Lab - DevOps for dotnet
 description: Let's use Codespaces to make a containerized .NET app, then deploy it.

 # Author box